Tuition & Fees

 The Trustees of Tufts College reserve the right to change tuition and fees, or to establish additional fees or charges for special features or services if deemed necessary.
 The earliest possible notification of changes in tuition or fees will be provided.
 Additional information about billing and payment can be found at the Health Sciences Bursar's Office

-The Cost of Education is updated annually by the Financial Aid Office and is comprised of direct and indirect expenses and used to establish eligibility for financial aid.
+The Cost of Attendance (COA) is updated annually by the Financial Aid Office and is comprised of direct and indirect expenses.
 Direct expenses generally include costs all students will incur, such as tuition and fees.
 Indirect expenses include costs based on the average amount students spend on budget components such as rent, food, utilities, books, transportation, and personal expenses.
-Per federal regulation, a Cost of Education must be established for each academic program and a student’s aid from all sources, including loans, may not exceed the standard Cost of Education.
+Per federal regulation, a Cost of Attendance must be established for each academic program and a student’s aid from all sources, including loans, may not exceed the standard Cost of Attendance.
 Students are expected to exercise careful control over their living expenses while attending school.

-The Cost of Education is limited to cover only expenses incurred by the student and only for periods of enrollment.
 Incoming students should plan to have three months of living expenses available from non-financial aid resources to secure an apartment and purchase books/supplies.
 Continuing students should also plan to use non-financial aid resources to meet expenses for summer periods between academic years.
-Refunds for living expenses from financial aid will not be issued until the start of classes each term and is contingent on all aid-related requirements being met (entrance loan counseling, required promissory notes, and submission of signed aid notification).
-Living expense refunds cannot be issued until credits exceed tuition/fees account charges.
+Refunds for living expenses from financial aid will not be issued until the start of classes each term.

 Complete payment for the fall semester is generally due by August 1st; payment for the spring semester is generally due by December 1st.